bioAI-Oslo/bioAI-Oslo.github.io/_members/gaute.md

 publications: 'author^=*Einevoll'

 teaser: >
-    Gaute Einevoll is a professor
+    Gaute Einevoll is a professor of physics at the Norwegian University of Life Sciences and the University of Oslo working on brain physics.

 profile:
     name: Gaute Einevoll, PhD